wesinator/windows-dev-docs/hub/apps/how-tos/dall-e-winui3.md

 ---
-title: How to add DALL-E image generation to your WinUI 3 / Windows App SDK app
+title: How to add DALL-E image generation to your WinUI app
-description: Get started with WinUI 3 / Windows App SDK by integrating DALL-E image capabilities into your app. ms.topic: how-to ms.date: 11/26/2024
+description: Get started with WinUI 3 / Windows App SDK by integrating DALL-E image capabilities into your desktop app. ms.topic: how-to ms.date: 11/26/2024
 keywords: windows app sdk, winappsdk, winui3